pingcap/blog/2017-07-24-tidbbestpractice.md

 Please read [Software and Hardware Requirements](https://www.pingcap.com/docs/op-guide/recommendation/) before deployment.

-It is recommended to deploy the TiDB cluster through [TiDB-Ansible](https://pingcap.com/docs/op-guide/ansible-deployment/).
+It is recommended to deploy the TiDB cluster through [TiDB Ansible](https://pingcap.com/docs/op-guide/ansible-deployment/).
 This tool can deploy, stop, destroy, and update the whole cluster, which is quite convenient.

 ### <span id="importing">Importing Data</span>